dimitree54/public_package_template/README.md

 6.  **Once you push anything to main, a new tag will be created, built, and published to PyPI**

-## Installing Your Published Private Package
+## Installing Your Published Public Package

 Then you can just pip install your package.